Topological Navigation Graph Framework: Trajectory Imitation Controllers

 In this section, we focus on learning a reactive skill of visuomotor trajectory following independently from the overall navigation method.
 As becomes apparent in Section~\ref{sec:topological_planning}, this independence adds modularity facilitating in performing complex behaviours as a whole, where every reactive task is a building block.

-The trajectory following skill is represented by the trajectory imitation controller $y_{t} = f(X_{t}|\theta)$, where $X_{t} \in \mathbb{R}^{H\times W \times 3}$, $y_{t}\in \mathbb{R}^2$, and $\theta \in \mathbb{R}^d$, respectively denote camera image inputs, motor command outputs, and learnable parameters of the parametric function $f$ (e.g. a deep neural network).
+The trajectory following skill is represented by the trajectory imitation controller $y_{t} = f(X_{t}|\theta)$, where $X_{t} \in \mathbb{R}^{H\times W \times 3}$, $y_{t}\in \mathbb{R}^2$, and $\theta \in \mathbb{R}^d$, respectively denote camera image inputs (3 channel RGB image, with height H and width W), motor command outputs, and learnable parameters of the parametric function $f$ (e.g. a deep neural network).
 In order to obtain the trajectory imitation controller, the robot is first driven by an expert while the corresponding camera image and motor command data pairs $\big(X_{t}, y_{t} \big)_{t=1}^{n}$ are collected.
-The data pairs are utilised to estimate model parameters $\theta$.
+The data pairs are utilised to optimize the learnable parameters $\theta$ of the neural network.
 Once the parameters have been estimated, the robot is expected to be able to follow the learned trajectory.

-The problem of learning imitation controllers has a long history~\cite{Pomerleau1988ALVINNAA} and is currently being actively researched~\cite{BojarskiTDFFGJM16,7995721, CodevillaMLKD18, pathakICLR18zeroshot, Wang2018DeepOC, bewley2019sim2real}.
+The problem of learning imitation controllers has a long history~\cite{Pomerleau1988ALVINNAA} and is currently being actively researched~\cite{BojarskiTDFFGJM16,7995721,CodevillaMLKD18,pathakICLR18zeroshot,Wang2018DeepOC,bewley2019sim2real}.
 Although various solutions have been proposed, in general, it remains unsolved both in the fundamental and technical senses.
 Important challenges associated with the trajectory following problem are related to natural environmental variations, such as lighting conditions, changes in certain environmental elements (e.g. objects like furniture), as well as the appearance of obstacles, pedestrians, and other dynamics.
 In most cases, it is not technically feasible to directly encode all the environmental variation into training sets of acceptable size.
 Therefore, we seek models that can generalise and distil the desired behaviour from realistic data sets.

 We compare two models for this task.
 Our first model is derived from~\cite{BojarskiTDFFGJM16} which regresses motor commands with the use of a CNN, followed by our second model which is based on an object detection neural network.